msteffan/fundamentals/02_chapter/03_lesson.md

     $ git commit -m "message explaining what changes you made"

 The `-m` option allows you to include a message, describing the changes you made for your collaborators or future-you.

 You should commit as often as possible to prevent making changes that you can't revert back to.

 ### The Git Staging Area

-### Benefits of Git

-When you're working with Git, you are working with your own copy –what we refer to as your "local" copy.
-With your local copy, you can do whatever you want.
-Add new fonts, change todo en español.

-This is your local copy and you're not affecting others.
-You can commit changes to your local copy (even without Internet access) and decide to abandon it all and get a fresh copy from the remote.